 - A-Ha Moments

 In looking at quick wins, the goal is to keep your users engaged and moving forward in their experience with your software.
 More specifically, it’s to do so at the very points where engagement is low and churn is high.

 Once you’ve identified these moments, you need to figure out a way to celebrate your user’s success thus far—and keep them moving in the right direction.

 For example, new Duolingo users can complete a sample lesson—and see their progress—before actually signing up for the service:

 Milestones are the “bigger steps” in the onboarding process that show a user is becoming more engaged and making more progress.
 Still, the user might not even notice such milestones unless you call their attention to it.

-Finally, your onboarding process should involve multiple “A-ha!” moments, in which your new users can’t help but see the value your service brings to the table.
-A-ha moments don’t necessarily come after milestones, but they typically occur after your new users have at least some experience with your service.
+Finally, your onboarding process should involve multiple “A-ha!” moments!
+That your new users can’t help but see the value your service brings to the table.
+A-ha moments don’t necessarily come after milestones.
+They typically occur after your new users have at least some experience with your service.

 Since your users’ intrinsic motivation will be high during these moments, they provide the perfect opportunity to get users engaged even further with your software.